 Still, sometimes a cash advance can be the only option you have.
-If that’s the case, and you’re an American Express cardholder, here’s how you can get a cash advance from your Amex card.
+If that’s the case, and you’re an American Express cardholder, here’s how you can get a cash advance with American Express.

-Cash advance terms aren’t cardmember-friendly.
-They include their own APR, and interest starts accruing right away, all of which makes a cash advance more of a last resort option.
+Cash advance terms aren’t cardmember friendly.
+They include their own APR, and interest starts accruing right away.

 How to get a cash advance with American Express

 An American Express cash advance allows you to request a cash advance with your credit card.
 Unlike other credit card issuers, Amex doesn’t offer that many ways to get a cash advance – you can only withdraw cash from a participating ATM.

 To do that, you’re going to need a PIN.
 Some cardmembers can view and change their PIN in their online account in the Card Management section.
 If you don’t see the option in your online account, you can request a PIN by calling Amex at 1-800-227-4669.